Listen to the Podcast

 If things look like they’re going to sway or if a republican gets into office, I’m looking for the market to either not go up as much, or even pull back slightly.

-The way you position for this is, it’s not going to happen really quick, so let’s just say, tomorrow is the election, it’s not all of a sudden Trump gets elected it’s going to go down to 2120 or even 2000, same thing with Hillary Clinton, it’s not going o happen in that way, at least I’ve never seen it or heard of it happening that way.
+The way you position for this is, it’s not going to happen really quick, so let’s just say, tomorrow is the election, it’s not all of a sudden Trump gets elected it’s going to go down to 2120 or even 2000, the same thing with Hillary Clinton, it’s not going o happen in that way, at least I’ve never seen it or heard of it happening that way.

 For those of you who like trading short, you probably want Trump to be elected.
-If you like selling premium, you want more volatility, if you’re a day trader, you probably want Trump.
+If you like selling premium, you want more volatility, and if you’re a day trader, you probably want Trump.

-If you’re more of a long trader, long term position holder, looking to invest in company growth, then you probably want Hillary Clinton to be the next president.
+If you’re more of a long trader, long-term position holder, looking to invest in company growth, then you probably want Hillary Clinton to be the next president.

-Again, those are some things to look at, and once the election happens, you want to do it carefully and slowly making those adjustments to your positions, because you see by the statistics, and again, you can do your own research and homework, but in general, based on the statistics, that the market will grow slower under a republican nominee.
+Again, those are some things to look at, and once the election happens, you want to do it carefully and slowly making those adjustments to your positions, because you see by the statistics, and again, you can do your research and homework, but in general, based on the statistics, that the market will grow slower under a Republican nominee.

 There’s one last little point I want to make, and that is, who wins?
 Or who’s going to benefit?
 Who’s going to benefit from these candidates?
 And again, strictly looking at economics, and looking at the economy.

-If we look at Trump vs. Clinton, who’s really Trump going after?
-Or who’s he looking to help out?
+If we look at Trump vs. Clinton, who’s Trump going after?
+Or who’s he listening to help out?
 Well, his key focus is big business.
 So he’s looking at big business, that’s his key focus, and then eventually he thinks that this will come down and trickle down to the little guy.
 Remember what I said about slippage cost, there’s slippage cost that’s going to be involved.

-Here on the Trump side we get tax cuts for big businesses, which then lets them hire more people like you.
+Here on the Trump side, we get tax cuts for big businesses, which then lets them hire more people like you.